-There has been a school in Pebmarsh since the late 18th century, but the nucleus of the present building was open in 1967 to serve the three villages of Pebmarsh, Alphamstone and Lamarsh.
+There has been a school in Pebmarsh since the late 18th century, but the nucleus of the present building was opened in 1966 to serve the three villages of Pebmarsh, Alphamstone and Lamarsh.
 The school takes its position as a church school seriously and prides itself on the family ethos and links with the local community.

 The school plays a vital part in the life of its community, both locally and in the wider world.
-The church is a crucial partner in this and we maintain strong and valued links both with our own parish Rector and the Rector of our neighbouring parish.
-We hold services in the church throughout the school year and our local Rector visits on alternate weeks and we also welcome ‘Open the Book’ to our school every other week to bring to life another story from the Bible with their dramatic role play and extra parts for the involvement of our children.
+The church is a crucial partner in this and we maintain strong and valued links both with our own parish incumbent and the incumbent of our neighbouring parish.
+We hold services in the church throughout the school year and our local Vicar visits on alternate weeks and we also welcome ‘Open the Book’ to our school during the term.
+Stories from the Bible are brought to life and our children are actively involved in dramatic role play alongside the ‘Open the Book’ team.